Skip to main content

 GnRH agonist therapy works by reducing the production of estrogen.
 This therapeutic action, which is so effective for managing conditions like endometriosis, creates a low-estrogen state, similar to that of menopause.
 This reduction in estrogen effectively releases the brake on the osteoclasts.

 With this regulatory signal diminished, the demolition crew can begin to work overtime, breaking down bone tissue at a rate that outpaces the builders.
-This accelerated loss of is the central challenge to bone health during long-term GnRH agonist treatment.
+This accelerated loss of bone mineral density is the central challenge to bone health during long-term GnRH agonist treatment.
 The strategies to preserve your skeletal integrity, therefore, are designed to address this specific, predictable biological consequence.

 The Hormonal Cascade and Your Bones